sophongo/sophdoc/docs/en/end-user/kpanda/workloads/create-deployment.md

       for CPU/memory resources.
 Configure resources for the container as needed to avoid resource waste and system failures caused by container resource overages.
 Default values are shown in the figure.
     - GPU Configuration: Configure GPU usage for the container, supporting only positive integers.
-      The GPU quota setting supports configuring the container to exclusively use an entire GPU card or part of a vGPU.
+      The GPU quota setting supports configuring the container to exclusively use an entire GPU or part of a vGPU.
-      For example, for a GPU card with 8 cores, entering the number __8__ means the container exclusively uses the entire card, and entering the number __1__ means configuring 1 core of the vGPU for the container.
+      For example, for a GPU with 8 cores, entering the number __8__ means the container exclusively uses the entire card, and entering the number __1__ means configuring 1 core of the vGPU for the container.

-    > Before setting the GPU, the administrator needs to pre-install the GPU card and driver plugin on the cluster node and enable the GPU feature in the [Cluster Settings](../clusterops/cluster-settings.md).
+    > Before setting the GPU, the administrator needs to pre-install the GPU and driver plugin on the cluster node and enable the GPU feature in the [Cluster Settings](../clusterops/cluster-settings.md).

 === "Lifecycle (optional)"